-Document Production in International Arbitration in Germany – a smoking gun or puff of smoke?
+Document Production in International Arbitration in Spain – a smoking gun or puff of smoke?

 This is the first article in Clyde & Co’s international arbitration series covering document production in international arbitration.
 In this piece, senior associate Scott Wightman from our London office provides the English law perspective.

 In domestic litigation in England and Wales, the parties’ obligations in respect of the disclosure of documents is governed by strict rules of evidence and civil procedure.
 Broadly, under the English Civil Procedure Rules a party is required to disclose all documents that are in support of its own case but also those that could support the opponent’s.
 Disclosure, or document production as it is better known in international arbitration, is noticeably different.

 This is primarily because document production is not mandatory in either commercial or investment treaty arbitration, and there is no universally recognised set of procedural rules that prescribe the parties’ disclosure obligations.
 In English arbitrations, the parties can agree whether there should be disclosure and, if so, the scope of it.
 However, in the absence of any agreement, tribunals seated in England & Wales tribunals are afforded a wide degree of discretion under the Arbitration Act 1996 (AA 1996) as regards the scope of any disclosure and applicable procedure.

 Historically the English courts had the power to intervene in arbitrations to assist the disclosure process, including to order document production and interrogatories.
 However, since the introduction of the AA 1996, tribunals seated in England and Wales are afforded a broad discretion and are not bound to apply any concept of national law with respect to the document production process, unless the parties agree otherwise.
 The AA 1996 devolves issues concerning evidence and procedure to the tribunal.
 For example, Section 34(2)(d), provides that: